mike-plummer/NativeGroovy/README.md

 Setup
 ---------------
 All code and scripts were developed on an 64-bit Ubuntu 14.04 platform and has been verified to also work on a Mac OSX 10.10.2 system.
 Other OS/Hardware combos may require modifications.
+Note that the file 'buildLibrary.sh' requires execute permissions - you may have to manually add this using chmod depending on your setup.

 Execution
 ---------------